Towards a Combinatorial Understanding of Lattice Path Asymptotics: The case of small steps: a different approach

+Furthermore, in their Remark 4.9 they determine conditions on the sign of ~$\delta(\mS)$ and $\gamma$ which decide which of the four values is correct for a given nonsingular model.

 These results have some natural interpretations.
 If $\delta(\mS)$ is non-negative in both components then the growth constant is as for unrestricted walks.
-If $\delta(\mS)$ is positive in one component, and negative in the other, then growth constant is given by the walks that return to the relevant axis.
-The value $P(\alpha, \beta)$ is the growth factor for excursions~\cite{DeWa11, BoRaSa12}, hence, analogously to the half plane case, if $\delta(\mS)$ is negative in both components then the growth constant is the same as the growth constant for excursions in the region.
-The remaining cases are more difficult to describe on account of the influence of the covariance factor.
+If $\delta(\mS)$ is positive in the first component, and negative in the second, then growth constant is the same as the walks that remain in the upper half plane.
+The value $S(\alpha, \beta)$ is the growth constant for excursions~\cite{DeWa15, BoRaSa14}.
+If $\delta(\mS)$ is negative in both components then the growth constant is the same as the growth constant for excursions in the region.
+This mirrors the behaviour in the case of unidimensional walks.
+The specific formulas they obtain are simply the result of their cases picking out when $K_\mS(\theta)$ is minimized at an end point or the critial point.
+In this way, we are able \emph{unify the six cases}, and deliver \emph{a single interpretation\/} of the formulas.

-Remarkably, we are able \emph{unify the six cases}, and deliver \emph{a single interpretation} of the formulas.
-The remainder of this section is a proof that~$K_\mS = \min_{\theta\in[0,\pi/2]} K_\mS(\theta)$ for all small step quarter plane models.
-Thus, for this family of lattice path models, all growth constants arise as the growth constants the same step set of some containing half plane.
-This connects us back to the work of Denisov and Wachtel.
-Even though they consider excursions, they do show that once the steps are suitably weighted, in the enumeration, the choice of cone affects the sub-exponential growth, but not exponential growth.
-We are seeing a similar version of this in the general walks, once the ``correct'' family of cones is considered by choosing the best half plane.

-We now prove that the bounds are tight for small steps by showing that the values of $K_\mS(\theta^*)$ agree with the values from Remark~\ref{rem:FRtable}.